Resolution 3925 - REPEALS RESO 3922 and Adopts Application Process for Tax Increment Assistance50

 REDEVELOPMENT GOALS

-To eliminate slums and blighting influences a's well as inappropriate
+To eliminate slums .and blighting influences as well as inappropriate

 land uses within the Redevelopment Area and specifically the Central